The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2025-21379: Windows 11 24H2 DHCP Client RCE Flaw

-CVE-2025-21379 is a remote code execution vulnerability in the DHCP Client Service of Microsoft Windows 11 24H2.
-Attackers can exploit this flaw to execute arbitrary code.
-This article covers technical details, impact, and mitigation.
+CVE-2025-21379 is a remote code execution vulnerability in the DHCP Client Service of Microsoft Windows 11 24H2 that enables attackers to execute arbitrary code.
+This article covers technical details, affected versions, and mitigation.

 CVE-2025-21379 Overview